 Frequently Asked Questions

-What preventive measures can you take right now?
+What preventive measures can you take?

 As with other respiratory illnesses, there are steps that everyone can take to reduce the risk of getting sick from circulating viruses.
 The CDC recommends the following preventive actions.